-- Discuss how the project will meet external evaluation obligations. - Specify how, when, and by whom the content pre- and post-tests (specific to individual projects) will be administered to participants and students. - Describe how the project will provide evidence of improvement of teacher participants' practices of scientifically-based research on pedagogical strategies such as inquiry-based instruction.

-- Describe how the project will instruct teacher participants on how to use assessment data to monitor the effectiveness of their instruction. - Discuss school district(s)/building(s) commitments to conduct math and/or science standardized testing or other math/science student assessments. - Indicate how the project's impact on math and/or science content delivery or pedagogy at the partnership's higher education institutions might be measured. - Describe the value-added for multi-year projects.
+- Discuss how the project will meet external evaluation obligations. - Specify how, when, and by whom the content pre- and post-tests (specific to individual projects) will be administered to participants and students. - Describe how the project will provide evidence of improvement of teacher participants' pedagogical knowledge and use of scientifically-based research best practices, including inquiry-based instruction. - Discuss school district(s)/building(s) commitments to conduct math and/or science standardized testing or other math/science student assessments. - Indicate how the project's impact on math and/or science content delivery or pedagogy at the partnership's higher education institutions might be measured. - Describe the value-added for multi-year projects.